 }

 Before the thread function you can notice mutex lock taking place which means one thread acquires the lock and doesn’t leave access to any other thread until it completes and at the end of the function mutex releases the lock of that particular thread and next thread will acquire the lock.
 In figure 4 you can notice that mutex synchronization makes the threads to execute in an orderly fashion.
+The kernel decides which thread will execute next.
+So, the order in which the thread executes is unpredictable each and every time when we compile and try to run, the thread may execute in different order.